Skip to Main Content

 JULIUS NYU Law Library catalog

-The JULIUS catalog of the law library lists all types of federal depository materials (reports, books, codes, etc.) in all formats (paper, microform, internet).
+JULIUS lists all types of federal depository materials (reports, books, codes, etc.) in all formats (paper, microform, internet).
+Microformat publications are primarily organized using the Superintendent of Documents classification system.

 With the drop down above, search by title, author, call number, keyword, or ISBN/ISSN number.
 The Advanced Keyword search in JULIUS has more search options.